Galija: Album trilogy and peak of popularity (1987–1994)

 In early 1990, Galija, alongside Yugoslav rock bands Riblja Čorba, Valentino, Viktorija and Bajaga i Instruktori, performed in Timișoara, Romania, at three-day concerts organized two months after the Romanian Revolution.
 All five acts played on three concerts held in Timișoara Olympia Hall in front of some 20,000 people each night.
 During the same year, Galija released the greatest hits compilation album Još uvek sanjam (Najveći hitovi) (I'm Still Dreaming (Greatest Hits)), with several of their old songs re-recorded for the album.
-At the time of the first multi-party elections in Yugoslavia, the group, after the idea of Kanjevac and journalist Petar "Peca" Popović, prepared an EP with four songs: "On je isti kao on" ("He Is just like Him"), "Ti si moja jedina partija" ("You Are My Only Party"), "Posle svega" ("After Everything") and "Komunista" ("Communist"), the latter featuring Romani singer Šaban Bajramović on vocals.
-The EP featured provocative lyrics dealing with the uncertain future of the country–with "On je isti kao on" ironically comparing President of Serbia Slobodan Milošević to Josip Broz Tito–and was, due to political censorship, never released.
+At the time of the first multi-party elections in Yugoslavia, the group, on the idea of Kanjevac and journalist Petar "Peca" Popović, prepared an EP with four songs: "On je isti kao on" ("He Is just like Him"), "Ti si moja jedina partija" ("You Are My Only Party"), "Posle svega" ("After Everything") and "Komunista" ("Communist"), the latter featuring Romani singer Šaban Bajramović on vocals.
+The EP should have featured provocative lyrics dealing with the uncertain future of the country–with "On je isti kao on" ironically comparing President of Serbia Slobodan Milošević to Josip Broz Tito–and was, due to political censorship, never released.

 With the album Istorija, ti i ja (History, You and Me), released in 1991, Galija's album trilogy was complete.
-The album was produced by multi-instrumentalist and Crvena Jabuka member Nikša Bratoš and featured guest appearances by the band's former keyboardist Saša Lokner, bass guitarist Slaviša Pavlović "Stenli", flutist Bora Dugić and the ensemble Renesans.
+The album was produced by multi-instrumentalist and Crvena Jabuka member Nikša Bratoš and featured guest appearances by the band's former keyboardist Saša Lokner, bass guitarist Slaviša Pavlović "Stenli", flutist Bora Dugić and the early music ensemble Renesans.
 Istorija, ti i ja brought some of the band's biggest hits: "Skadarska" ("Skadarska Street"), "Trube" ("Trumpets"), "Da me nisi" ("If You Haven't"), "Trava" ("Grass") and "Seti se maja" ("Remember May").
 Soon after the album release, due to growing tensions in the country, Roskam left the band, returning to Vrgorac; he would continue his musical career by collaborating with Croatian pop singer Tony Cetinski.
 Dragutin Jakovljević "Guta" came to the band as the replacement for Roskam.